 Third, Nyamutera sees the approach to Christian education as very narrow, emphasizing one or a few topics but not a broader understanding of Christian faith and how to apply it.
-This is compounded by (fifth) a lack of adequate and contextual discipleship for church members.
+This is compounded by (fourth) a lack of adequate and contextual discipleship for church members.

 His last two points involve conflict and competition.
 There was disunity between denominations.
 Rather than respecting differences, there were the basis for criticism and rejection.
 Finally, there was a “marriage” between faith and politics resulting in people imbuing political differences with spiritual significance, thus making them much more consequential and emotional.

 While there are other factors in the genocide, such as the government information campaign demonizing Tutsis, Nyamutera’s faith-based model of the genocide suggests an interesting hypothesis: that a strong church can counter political and social forces that lead to violence.
 I interpret from his model that a strong church, and along with it a strong theology, is one that emphasizes developing a depth of faith among members, fosters respect and cooperation among all people rather than conflict and competition.
 It would eschew politics and take a broad approach to faith and community to avoid becoming aligned with narrow political issues.

 Some of the same criticism has been aimed at US Evangelicals.
 Political writer Jennifer Rubin writing in the Washington Post, states …

 “The notion that lies don’t matter, that politics is akin to a religious mission, strikes many Americans as a scary repudiation of the Constitution’s establishment clause.
 Protecting Trump and dodging critics who raise legitimate issues about his behavior have now become acts of faith”.